Everest Base Camp Trek 14 Days

 • Everest base camp trek map.

-• Oximeter to check your pulse and oxygen saturation and heart rate twice daily.
-(Very useful to check Altitude Mountain Sickness(AMS) symptoms.)
-This will ensure you trek is in the safest hands possible for all levels of trekker.
+• Oximeter to check your pulse, oxygen saturation, and heart rate twice daily.
+(Very useful to check Altitude Mountain Sickness (AMS) symptoms.)
+This will ensure your trek is in the safest hands possible for all levels of trekker.

-• Assistant guide group size above 6 + person.
+• Assistant guide group size above 6 person.

 What's Excluded in Everest Base Camp Trek 14 Days

-• Meals whilst you are in Kathmandu Lunch and Dinner.
+• Meals whilst you are in Kathmandu: lunch and dinner.

 • Your Travel and Medical Insurance.